California prepares for energy shortfalls in hot, dry summer – KION546

 “The only thing we expect is to see new and surprising conditions, and we’re trying to be prepared for those,” said Alice Reynolds, president of the California Public Utilities Commission, which regulates major utilities such as Pacific Gas & Electric.

 Climate change is driving a megadrought in California, which this year saw the driest January through March on record.
-Many state reservoirs are well below average levels, and last summer the state for the first time shut off hydropower generation at the Oroville Dam because there wasn’t enough water.
+Last summer the state for the first time shut off hydropower generation at the Oroville Dam because there wasn’t enough water.
 It’s up and running again, but the shutdown cost the state 600 megawatts of power, officials said.

 Large hydropower projects generated nearly 14% of the state’s electricity in 2020, according to the independent system operator.
 Renewable energy sources, chiefly solar, accounted for 34.5% and nuclear power made up 10%.